Eduardd97/Eduardd97/README.md

 - 🌍 I am interested in jobs in the following regions: Wroclaw, Poland.
 I am also considering remote work.

-- 👨‍🎓 I completed a course at IT Step Academy, during which I confidently mastered HTML, CSS, JavaScript, Git, as well as libraries and frameworks such as Bootstrap, Materialize, Axios, and jQuery.
-I gained a solid understanding of React and its key tools, including React Router, React Hooks, and React Bootstrap, which enables me to create dynamic user interfaces.
-Additionally, I learned Angular for developing scalable applications that meet modern standards.
+- 👨‍🎓 I’m a Frontend Developer who completed a course at Step IT Academy from July 2023 to July 2024.
+During this time, I gained comprehensive knowledge in HTML, CSS, JavaScript, and Git, and worked extensively with libraries and frameworks such as Bootstrap, Materialize, and Axios.

+I have developed solid skills in working with React and its key tools, including React Router, React Hooks, and React Bootstrap, which enables me to create dynamic and responsive user interfaces.
+Additionally, I have learned Angular, which allows me to build scalable applications that meet modern standards.
+My experience with TypeScript helps in developing typed and reliable applications, and I am currently working on my first pet project using Node.js.

-- ⭐  I have no work experience, but I am a quick learner, ready to put my knowledge into practice and want to become a valuable member of the team.
+I strive to create user-friendly and intuitive solutions that help users achieve their goals.
+My passion for new technologies and my pursuit of new challenges in web development drive me to continuously improve.

+If you’re looking for a developer who is enthusiastic about their work and ready to take on new challenges, feel free to reach out.
+I’d be delighted to discuss potential collaboration or projects!

+- ⭐  While I am at the beginning of my professional journey, I am eager to apply my skills and knowledge in a real-world setting.
+I am a fast learner with a strong commitment to contributing effectively to a team and growing as a valuable team member.

 - ⚡ Fun fact: I use tabs over spaces